udexon/DUNIIX/GQ005_Follow_Up.md

 With GoQ, I can now add new ideas like social media postings, very productive, instead of worrying about essay or article structure.

+GoQ can be used by anyone to organize their notes, social media comments and even articles.

+Non-sentence notes can be rewritten as complete sentences easily.
+Then add a GoQ entry.
+Publish.

+Hence GoQ should have potential and appeal as big as Google.